plotly/dash-cytoscape/demos/README.md

 * Grid Layout
 * Circle Layout

-The following are examples with minor problems, or that have not been completed yet:
+The following examples are not fully functional yet and are Work in Progress:
 * Cose Layout
 * Animated BFS
 * Breadthfirst Layout
 * Compound Nodes

-The following are broken examples that can only work if the React/Dash implementations are fixed:
 * Linkout Example
 * Labels
 * Initialisation